Karma3Labs/ts-lens/README.md

 ### Non-Personalized Content Recommendation (Feed):

+The "Feed" recommendation is designed to provide users with non-personalized content suggestions.
+This service employs two distinct strategies to curate content for the user.

+`Latest`: This strategy presents a live feed of the most recent posts, arranged in descending order of their posting time.
+It offers users a real-time view of the latest content being shared across the platform.

-The "Feed" recommendation focuses on non-personalized content suggestions.
-The API selects the most viral posts using an SQL-based heuristic that considers mirrors, posts, and comments.
-To determine which users' posts to include in the feed, the top 100 users from the global rankings are chosen.
-Personalized
+`Popular`: This strategy is designed to highlight the most viral posts based on an SQL-driven heuristic that takes into account mirrors, posts, and comments.
+The content for this feed is selected from the top 100 users as determined by the `Engagement` strategy in the global rankings.

+The SQL heuristic works as follows:

+- It first compiles a list of all posts from these top users.
+- Next, it calculates a score for each post based on the formula: `1 * mirrors_count + 1 * collect_count + 3 * comments_count - 5 * age_hours_post`.
+- Finally, it sorts the posts in descending order of their scores.

+Given this formula, which factors in the popularity of each post and includes a time decay function, the Popular strategy surfaces the most viral posts from the most reputable users within the network.

-### Content Recommendation (For You):
+### Personalized Content Recommendation (For You):

 Similar to the feed, the "For You" recommendation provides personalized content suggestions.
 The API applies a simple heuristic to select posts from the top